fisher-bien-1718/python-turtle-Paddy-Bergin-1718/3-for_loop/README.md

     t.forward(200)
     t.pendown()
 ```
-By naming the variable a underscore `_` we are saying "I don't care
+By naming the variable an underscore `_` we are saying "I don't care
-about this variable, not planning on using it."
+about this variable, not planning on using it again later."
 Nothing is changed, it's
 just a way to communicate to other people.
 ## Reference